openai/evals/docs/plugin-eval.md

     },
     {
       "role": "user",
-      "content": "What is my next meeting?"
+      "content": "List all of my meetings"
     },
     {
       "role": "plugin",